anyaevostinar/anyaevostinar.github.io/classes/201-s26/prep-linkedlists.md

 ## Basic Learning Objectives
 Before class, you should be able to:
-* Explain what a list is
 * Explain what the unordered list ADT is
 * Explain the general idea of a linked list
+* Implement adding to the beginning or end of a linked list
+* Explain how to traverse through a linked list

 ## Advanced Learning Objectives
 After class, you should be able to:
 * Explain the pros and cons of linked lists and arrays
-* Implement a basic linked list in Kotlin
+* Implement advanced functionality in a linked list
 * Use an array or linked list to solve a given problem